FACTBOX-Airlines suspend China flights due to coronavirus outbreak

 * Royal Air Maroc - The Moroccan airline suspended direct flights to China Jan.
 31-Feb.
 29. On Jan.
 16, it had launched a direct air route with three flights weekly between its Casablanca hub and Beijing. * Russia - All Russian airlines, with the exception of national airline Aeroflot, stopped flying to China from Jan.
 31. Small airline Ikar will also continue flights between Moscow and China.
 All planes arriving from China will be sent to a separate terminal in the Moscow Sheremetyevo airport.

-* Singapore Airlines - Suspended or cut capacity on flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen, and Chongqing, some of which are flown by regional arm SilkAir. * UPS - Cancelled 22 flights to China because of the virus and normal manufacturing closures due to the Lunar New Year holiday.

-* Virgin Atlantic - Suspended daily operations to Shanghai for two weeks from Feb.
-2. * Virgin Australia - Said it will withdraw from the Sydney-Hong Kong route from March 2 because it was "no longer a viable commercial route" due to growing concerns over the virus and civil unrest in Hong Kong.
+* Virgin Atlantic - Extended its suspension of daily operations to Shanghai until March 28. * Virgin Australia - Said it will withdraw from the Sydney-Hong Kong route from March 2 because it was "no longer a viable commercial route" due to growing concerns over the virus and civil unrest in Hong Kong.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)